yazaldefilimone/yazaldefilimone/README.md

 My experience includes, but it’s not limited to, React and Node.js (REST, PostgreSQL, GraphQL).

-- Working remotely as a Software Developer at [A4pm](https://www.a4pm.com.br).
+- Working remotely as a Software Developer at [RG Sistemas](http://www.rgsistemas.com.br).
 - Just an introverted boy who likes anime and cosplay (_introversion is not a disease_).

 - Let's make the web faster, accessible and easier.